mdheller/digg-reddit-clone-2/README.md

 This test project build on top of vuejs framework.
 That we know, vuejs more easy to build front-end website.

 ### Back-end
-Back-end nodejs build on top of expressjs framework,that more suitable to make back-end for website of any application.
+Back-end nodejs build on top of expressjs framework,that more suitable to make back-end (or API) for website or any application.

 ## Project setup
  - npm install